 “Being ignorant is not so much a shame as being unwilling to learn to do things the right way.”

 Learning the long line back deep is absolutely a great goal that you can perfect these 4 critical stages on the boom (5ft rope);

 #1 Learn to plane

 #2 Learn to plant

 #4 Resist from a great position

-I would also like to make a bold statement that I believe that for the first time since barefooting backwards was invented, that learning this start long line can become atwo day process instead of a two year process!
+I would also like to make a bold statement that I believe: For the first time since barefooting backwards was invented, learning this start long line can become a two day process instead of a two year process!

-Here are two articles that are critical to taking the back
+Here are two articles that are critical to taking the long line back deep start;

-I am also going to go over some driving techniques that are critical to making the back deep.
+I am also going to go over some driving techniques that are critical to making the long line back deep start.
 Great driving alone can be the difference between making and not making your start.